denismaggior8/enigma-core/README.md

 Press CTRL-C to exit.

-## Upload Enigma Core on a ESP32-like board
+## 📟 Flash/use Enigma Core on devices

 To upload this firmware on a ESP32-like board, follow (as an example) the steps below: